Li Kochman: 2011–19

 In 2017 Kochman won the gold medal at the European Open in Belgrade.
 That year he lost in the finals of the European Open in Minsk and the European Open in Bucharest.

-In 2018 he won a silver medal at the European Open in Sofia.
-That year he also won a bronze medal at the Tbilisi Grand Prix.
+In 2018 Kochman won a silver medal at the European Open in Sofia.
+That year he also won a bronze medal at the 2018 Tbilisi Grand Prix.

-In 2019 Kochman won a silver medal at the European Games in Minsk.
+Kochman won a silver medal at the 2019 European Games in Minsk.

-2020-present
+2020–present

 Kochman represented Israel at the 2020 Summer Olympics, competing at the men's 90 kg weight category.
 After beating Czech David Klammert in his first match, Kochman lost to the reigning European champion, Georgian Lasha Bekauri in the round of 16, ending his part of the individual contest.
 Bekauri went on to win the gold medal.